-4.2 Inference using normal and t-distributions

-- formulate hypotheses and apply a hypothesis test concerning the population mean using a small sample drawn from a normal population of unknown variance, using a t-test - calculate a pooled estimate of a population variance from two samples - formulate hypotheses concerning the difference of population means, and apply, as appropriate - a 2-sample t-test - a paired sample t-test - a test using a normal distribution - determine a confidence interval for a population mean, based on a small sample from a normal population with unknown variance, using a t-distribution - determine a confidence interval for a difference of population means, using a t-distribution or a normal distribution, as appropriate.
+4.2 Inference using normal and t -distributions Candidates should be able to: Notes and examples formulate hypotheses and apply a hypothesis test concerning the population mean using a small sample drawn from a normal population of unknown variance, using a t-test calculate a pooled estimate of a population variance from two samples Calculations based on either raw or summarised data may be required. formulate hypotheses concerning the difference of population means, and apply, as appropriate a 2-sample t-test a paired sample t-test a test using a normal distribution The ability to select the test appropriate to the circumstances of a problem is expected. • determine a confidence interval for a population mean, based on a small sample from a normal population with unknown variance, using a t -distribution • determine a confidence interval for a difference of population means, using a t -distribution or a normal distribution, as appropriate.